 In patients with nonobstructive HCM, the disease usually has a benign and stable course and the majority remain free of HF or has mild symptoms due to diastolic dysfunction.
 However, in 7-10% of patients with nonobstructive HCM (incidence, 1.6% per year) [113, 149], the disease can have a progressive course characterized by LV dilatation, wall thinning, and development of LV systolic dysfunction, including an LVEF in the low-normal range [144, 150].
 Adverse LV remodelling is subtended by extensive myocardial replacement fibrosis [144, 151].
 The most advanced, “burned-out”, phase occurs in 3% of patients and carries a considerable risk of mortality (11% per year) [119].

 In addition, left and right atrial enlargement have been recognized as independent predictors of adverse outcomes in HCM [116, 146, 152].
 Likewise, the occurrence of AF, usually at a younger age than in the general population, significantly increases the risk of a detrimental clinical course [114, 116].

+2.3.2 Hypertrophic cardiomyopathy due to storage disorders

 In patients with HCM due to hereditary storage disorders, HF may become apparent at any time from childhood to the mature age depending on the extent of cardiac involvement, in relation to the severity of enzyme deficit [153].
 In Anderson-Fabry disease, the development of overt HF has been reported in 23% of patients usually between the 3rd and the 5th decade of life [154].
 The progression to advanced HF has been observed in 10% of patients over a median period of 7.1 years [155].
 Increased levels of cardiac biomarkers (troponin T, NT-proBNP) and higher extent of fibrosis have been associated with a reduction in LVEF during the follow-up [156].
 Cardiac disease may progress to LV systolic dysfunction and HFrEF in 6–8% (in particular in the absence of enzyme replacement therapy) and confers a great risk of HF-related mortality [157, 158].